 2. ARTIX LED Backlit Keyboard

 With its gracefully curved design, smooth, typewriter-like keycaps, and elegant black and white finish, the ARTIX LED Backlit Keyboard looks mightily impressive right out of the box.
-Turn on one of the several backlit modes, however, and this already-gorgeous keyboard becomes practically a work of art.
+Turn on one of the several backlit mechanical keyboard modes, however, and this already-gorgeous backlit keys retro typewriter keyboard becomes practically a work of art.

-OK, so LED backlights are hardly conducive to an authentic retro experience, but it more than makes up for it in that department with the satisfying “clack” of the keys and the decidedly old-school feel.
+OK, so LED backlight are hardly conducive to an authentic retro experience, but it more than makes up for it in that department with the satisfying “clack” of the typewriter keys and the decidedly old-school feel.

-Powered by USB connectivity, this one uses a simple plug and play system, so you don’t have to waste time installing drivers or worry about any complicated set-up process.
+Powered by USB connectivity, the ARTIX Typewriter keyboard uses a simple plug and play system, so you don’t have to waste time installing drivers or worry about any complicated set-up process.

 3. Vortexgear Race 3 Mechanical Gaming Keyboard

-If you’re looking for more of a retro-gaming vibe than a classic vintage typewriter, the Vortexgear Race 3 Mechanical Gaming Keyboard comes highly recommended.
+If you’re looking for more of a retro-gaming vibe and a better gaming experience than a classic vintage typewriter, the Vortexgear Race 3 Mechanical Gaming Keyboard comes highly recommended.

 The mixture of color and grayscale keys gives this one a certain throwback feel that conjures forth images of playing those classic early consoles back in the 70s and early 80s.
-Yet as retro as this one might be, it’s quality is definitely as modern as it gets.
+Yet as retro style as this one might be, its quality is definitely as modern as it gets.

 Make no mistake about it, this is one seriously well-built keyboard, with nice, thick keys and a sturdy metallic construction.